phatcher/wikiexport/Readme.md

 * *--appendix*: Whether we automatically detect/process appendices.
 Defaults to true
 * *--appendixLevel*: What heading level do appendices start from.
 Defaults to 6
 * *--log*: Set the logging level.
 Defaults to Warning
+* *--toc*: Whether to generate a table of contents.
+Defaults to true
 * *-e* *--error*: Logging level considered a fatal error.
 Defaults to Error

 ## Error Handling